johntruckenbrodt/tsar/README.md

                maximum=function(x)return(max(x, na.rm=T))

 # define the cluster setup
-In this case a total of 30 processes will be started: three nodes with 10 processes each processes = 10 nodes = c("node1", "node2", "node3")
+# In this case a total of 30 processes will be started: three nodes with 10 processes each
+# the node list contains a number of nodes accesible via SSH without password
+processes = 10
+nodes = c("node1", "node2", "node3")